kumpeapps/KKid/README.md

 - After login you will be taken to the "Home" Screen

-- NOTE: Child accounts and additional parent accounts for an existing household must be created after logging in as the master user or an admin user.
+#### NOTE: Child accounts and additional parent accounts for an existing household must be created after logging in as the master user or an admin user.

 - DEMO Account
-	\n username: dev_kkid_master
+	 username: dev_kkid_master
-	\n password: LetmeN2it
+	 password: LetmeN2it

 ### Home Screen (after login):
 - On the home screen you will see a list of users under your master (household) account.